Andrew Lanza: New York State Senate

+Judicial independence

-Judicial Independence: On June 21, 2007, Lanza and Assemblyman Michael Cusick announced the enactment of a law establishing the 13th Judicial District, consisting solely of Richmond County and separating Staten Island from Brooklyn’s 2nd Judicial District.
-Although Staten Island accounted for mor than 15% of the 2nd Judicial District’s population, 91.6% of its elected judges were from Brooklyn.
+On June 21, 2007, Lanza and Assemblyman Michael Cusick announced the introduction a law establishing the 13th Judicial District, consisting solely of Richmond County and separating Staten Island from Brooklyn’s 2nd Judicial District.
+Although Staten Island accounted for more than 15% of the 2nd Judicial District’s population, 91.6% of its elected judges were from Brooklyn.
 Lanza introduced other legislation to increase the number of elected judges.
 In 2018 and 2019, the legislature established new elected Supreme Court seats.

+Ending child marriage

-Ending Child Marriage: Lanza and Assemblywoman Amy Paulin introduced a bill to end child marriage in New York by raising the age of consent from age 14 to 18.
+Lanza and Assemblywoman Amy Paulin introduced a bill to end child marriage in New York by raising the age of consent from age 14 to 18.
 The bill addressed an issue highlighted in a New York Times Op-Ed, "America's Child-Marriage Problem.”
 The piece stated: "A survey by the Tahirih Justice Center, an NGO that provides services to immigrant women and girls, identified as many as 3,000 known or suspected forced-marriage cases just between 2009 and 2011, many involving girls under age 18."
 Lanza's bill passed the Senate unanimously and Governor Andrew Cuomo signed it into law.